PHPCSStandards/PHPCSUtils/README.md

 </details>

-Once that's done, you will need to make a small tweak to your own dev environment to get the unit tests runnning for a non-Composer based install:
+Once that's done, you will need to make a small tweak to your own dev environment to get the unit tests running for a non-Composer based install:

 * Copy your project's `phpunit.xml.dist` file to `phpunit.xml`.
 * Add the following to the `phpunit.xml` file within the `<phpunit>` tags, replacing `/path/to/PHPCSUtils` with the path in which you installed PHPCSUtils on your local system:

     ```xml
     <php>
         <env name="PHPCSUTILS_DIR" value="/path/to/PHPCSUtils"/>